Biktarvy® (BIC/FTC/TAF)

 Results

-Twenty of 21 participants (95%) who received rapid start BIC/FTC/TAF were virologically suppressed at Week 48.
+Twenty of the 21 participants (95%) who received rapid start BIC/FTC/TAF were virologically suppressed at Week 48.
 At the time of the interim analysis, no participants had modifications made to their BIC/FTC/TAF regimen due to resistance or virologic failure.
 Participants in the rapid start group had a significantly shorter time to virologic suppression and higher treatment retention rates than those in the control group.
 Safety data were not reported from this study.

 Table 6.
 RoCHaCHa Study: Retention in Care and Efficacy Outcomes4